Necessary and Sufficient Conditions for Optimal Control of Semilinear Stochastic Partial Differential Equations: Introduction

 such that

 then $u^{\ast}$ is an optimal control.
-For precise assumptions, see \Cref{verification}.
+For precise assumptions, see Theorem \ref{verification}.
 This result holds in a more general setting than the one introduced above.
 Since the verification theorem is of independent interest, we perform the proof under more general assumptions, see Section \ref{verificationtheorem}.
-The proof of this result in the finite dimensional case takes advantage of a correspondence between elements in the parabolic viscosity superdifferential and test functions for viscosity solutions which is not true in the case of infinite dimensional HJB equations including unbounded terms.
-In our case we resolve this issue with a careful analysis of an explicit classical approximation of the value-function along the regular state trajectory.
+In particular, we do not assume that the coefficients of the control problem are of Nemytskii-type and we do not restrict to one-dimensional space domains.
+The proof of this result in the finite dimensional case again takes advantage of Proposition \ref{testfunction}, and the infinite dimensional case involving an unbounded operator therefore requires similar arguments as the ones employed in the proof of \eqref{intro2}.

 In order to characterize the value function as the unique viscosity solution of the HJB equation \eqref{hjb} in the sense of \cite[Definition 3.35]{fabbri2017}, additional assumptions are needed.
-We also prove a verification theorem in this setting in terms of a viscosity subsolution to the HJB equation, see \Cref{ch4:verification2}.
+We also prove a verification theorem in this setting in terms of a viscosity subsolution to the HJB equation, see Theorem \ref{ch4:verification2}.
 A similar result for the control of deterministic PDEs was obtained in \cite{fabbri2010}.
 The drawback of their result is that they assume the existence of a test function $\varphi$ which produces a maximum of $V-\varphi$ and whose derivatives coincide with the element $(G_t,p_t,P_t)$ in the parabolic viscosity superdifferential.
 We don't assume the existence of such a test function, but work instead with an explicit construction of a function $\phi$ (which is not a test function in the sense of \cite[Definition 3.32]{fabbri2017}) and exploit the higher regularity of the state trajectory.
 The verification theorem from \cite{fabbri2010} was also stated for the control of SPDEs in \cite{fabbri2006}.
 However, the proof relies on \cite[Chapter 5, Lemma 5.2]{yong1999}, which is incorrect as pointed out in \cite{federico2011}.
+Finally, let us mention the recent preprint \cite{chen2022}, in which the authors prove a stochastic verification theorem for controlled infinite dimensional systems.
+In this manuscript, the authors work under the assumption that the solution of the state equation takes values in the domain of the unbounded operators, which requires additional assumptions on the coefficients of the state equation.
+For a more detailed discussion, see Remark \ref{remarkiii}.

 The paper is organized as follows.
 In Section \ref{notation}, we introduce the notation and state the assumptions that we are working under throughout the rest of the paper.
 Section \ref{necessaryoptimalityconditions} contains necessary optimality conditions complementing Pontryagin's maximum principle.
 In Subsection \ref{parabolicderivatives}, we consider the differential inclusion for the parabolic viscosity differential.
 Subsections \ref{sectionspace} and \ref{sectiontime} are concerned with the space- and time-differentials, respectively.
 In Subsection \ref{nonpositivity} we derive the non-positivity of the correction term.
 Section \ref{verificationtheorem} is devoted to the sufficient optimality condition, the stochastic verification theorem for SPDEs.